rd--/stsc3/md/stsc3.md

 ## translate

-There are two related but distinct translators.
+There are two related translators.

-The first translates a subset of SuperCollider to Smalltalk.
+The first translates a subset of the SuperCollider syntax as a C-like notation for Smalltalk programs.

-It follows the SuperCollider rules for message names and parameters (ie. parameters are always dictionaries).

-The second translates a SuperCollider like notation called C-Smalltalk to Smalltalk.

-C-Smalltalk is an alternate notation for writing Smalltalk programs.

-C-Smalltalk files have a `.stc` file extension.

-There are numerous examples at `stsc3/help/graph`, and they are also included in the `hsc3-graphs` polyglot archive.
+There are examples at `stsc3/help/graph`, and these are included in the `hsc3-graphs` polyglot archive.

+The files have a`.stc` file extension (for C-Smalltalk).

 There is an `stc.el` Emacs mode at `stsc3/emacs` which runs the translator and sends the translated text to GNU Smalltalk.

+The second translator additionally rewrites message parameters as arrays with optional keywords (a kind of dictionary) and can be used to translate SuperCollider programs to Smalltalk programs.

-The translator reads the source text from `stdin` and writes the the translated text to `stdout`.
+In both cases the translator reads the source text from `stdin` and writes the the translated text to `stdout`.

 ````
 $ stsc3 -h | grep translate
- translate {sc | stc} st
+ translate {stc | sc} st
 $
 ````